elastic/ecctl/docs/ecctl_deployment_elasticsearch_diagnose.md

 ### Synopsis

-Generates a diagnostics bundle for the cluster
+Generates a diagnostics bundle for the cluster, a timeout increase might be necessary

 ```
 ecctl deployment elasticsearch diagnose <cluster id> [flags]